 What would you say to these people?
-What is your approach to railing against the box ticking mentality?
+What is your approach to railing against the box-ticking mentality?

 The reality is that there are going to be certain aspects of compliance roles within the industry that are more "tick box" than others.
 So in some ways, it can be appropriate.

-But I also believe that thought leadership - particularly for a Compliance Officer that holds the SMF16 function - should not be a box ticking exercise in any way whatsoever.
-At that position, you must ensure that you are managing upwards, that you are providing guidance and advice to the business about setting expectations.
+But I also believe that thought leadership - particularly for a Compliance Officer that holds the SMF16 function - should not be a box-ticking exercise in any way whatsoever.
+At that position, you must ensure that you are managing upwards, and that you are providing guidance and advice to the business about setting expectations.
 But you also have to manage downwards by communicating what these expectations are.

 At the end of the day, your typical CEO won't spend hours of their time reading literature from the FCA about culture and organisations - they have better things to do.
-It is the compliance department's responsibility to be able to interpret regulation in a way that suits the business, but also convey what the regulators' expectations are.
+It is the compliance department's responsibility to be able to interpret regulation in a way that suits the business, but also clearly convey what the regulators' expectations are.

 Do you believe educating members of staff can help address this?